lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 ### _Tutorial_
 _____________________________________________________________
-This tutotiral will consist of three main sections:
+This tutorial consists of three main sections:

 1. Building a suitible input file for an ASA-LDA calculation
 2. Running a self consistent calculaion
-3. A breif break down of the output.
+3. A break down of the output.

-A detailed theoretical discription of the methods used with in the ASA calculation will not be provided here.
+A detailed theoretical description of the ASA and uses of it can be found [here](ASA-notes.pdf).

 ##### _1\.Building input file_
-For the purposes of demonstration we will use PbTe in this tutorial.
+This tutorial looks at properties of PbTe.
 Under normal pressure/conditions PbTe crystalises in the rocksalt structure with lattice constant 6.428\angstrom.
-The first step in building an input file is the init.ext (ext is can be replace with any other indicator,pbte in this case) file, which will contain all the structual information about the system of interest. for PbTe we can use:
+The first step in building an input file is the init.ext (ext is can be replace with any other indicator, pbte in this case) file, which will contain all the structual information about the system of interest. for PbTe we can use:

     LATTICE
 	    ALAT=6.427916  UNITS=A